-Montessori school revises plans - The Martha's Vineyard Times
+Montessori School revises plans - The Martha's Vineyard Times

 The school also submitted a preliminary landscape and drainage plan, indicating areas for drainage and for a sound barrier made of wood picket fencing and plantings.

-School representatives told the commission that they were still waiting to receive a drainage plan for the project from Schofield Barbini & Hoehn Inc.
+School representatives told the commission that they were still waiting to receive a drainage plan for the project from Schofield Barbini & Hoehn.

 Public commenters also weighed in on Thursday.